dsibi/DataViz-Portfolio/challenges/README.md

 ***

 ## MakeoverMonday
 The [MakeoverMonday challenge]([MakeoverMonday](https://www.makeovermonday.co.uk/) is a weekly social data project started in January 2016 by Andy Kriebel and Andy Cotgreave.
 The challenge is to use an existing data set and visualization and to turn it into a better, more effective visualization that helps us make information more accessible.

-All contributions can be found [here](https://github.com/Z3tt/MakeoverMonday/).
+All my contributions can be found [here](https://github.com/Z3tt/MakeoverMonday/).

 #